Faulty Takata air bags may not be replaced for months

-WASHINGTON U.S. safety regulators do not expect Japanese auto parts maker Takata Corp (7312.T) to be able to fully supply replacement parts for millions of defective air bags until after February, and urged Takata and the automakers it supplies to seek additional parts from other companies.
+WASHINGTON U.S. safety regulators do not expect Japanese auto parts maker Takata Corp (7312.T) to be able to fully supply replacement parts for millions of defective air bags until January or later, and urged Takata and the automakers it supplies to seek additional parts from other companies.

 The National Highway Traffic Safety Administration, which has come under fire for being too lax and slow in dealing with the defective air bags, also called on automakers to be ready to expand their recalls beyond the warm and humid regions believed to be the epicenter of the problem.